Percona Everest installation and workflow¶

 Here’s the database creation workflow in Percona Everest:

-- The Percona Everest user is authenticated and logged in and a JWT Token is provided.
+- The Percona Everest user is authenticated and logged in, and a

-- The user creates a database, either through the frontend UI or
+is provided. - The user creates a database via the Percona Everest UI, or APl.

-or via the APl. - The Percona Everest API is invoked to create a create a Custom Resource Definition (CRD).
-The Percona Everest server then creates a custom resource
+- The Percona Everest API is invoked to create a new database.
+The Percona Everest server then creates a

 DatabaseCluster